mark-w-325/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - Mark Williams

 The log of my #100DaysOfCode challenge.
-Started on June 6, Tuesday, 2018.
+Started on June 14, Thursday, 2018.

 Link to Repo: [jumpdrive-pwa](https://github.com/mark-w-325/jumpdrive-pwa.git)

 ## Log

-### R1D1 - 6/6/18
+### R1D1 - 6/14/18

-Started working on Docker file and automation of prompts in vue-cli using expect for replication.
-* Docker file created installing all necessary software needed at this stage
-* Created .exp script to automate vue-cli prompts.

-Things are not quite working how I would like for them to.
-I want on build to run the "expect" file and it populate the host directory.
-Maybe I can get around this with the ENTRYPOINT within the Dockerfile on container run.

-### R1D2 - 6/7/18

-Researched how to make the expect file to work and did testing on based on research.
-It was unsuccessful.

-### R1D3 - 6/8/18

-### R1D4 - 6/9/18

-### R1D5 - 6/10/18

-### R1D6 - 6/11/18
-Altered Dockerfile and docker-entrypoint.sh to setup the build and allow for no setup once it has been run.
+Restarted #100DaysofCode because I missed some days.
+* Figured out how to make Docker create the front-end
+* Figured out how to get Docker to serve the Vue.js front-end on the host
+* Got frontend (Vue.js) and backend (Python 3.6 and Flask) working and talking to each other